RoBoT095/printnotes/DEVLOG.md

 ## Day to Day Changes:

+### (December 3, 2025)

+- Changed home screen showing folder path like a breadcrumb rather than only folder name

 ### (December 1, 2025)

 - Note content from grid/list screen that is trimmed now ends with ellipsis